 He ran, therefore, that Sunday and on Sundays thereafter, for the same handful of grass, each time throwing himself heart and soul into his running.
-Not for a single moment did he think of holding back, of pretending, or of following ornamental conventions to gratify the spectators, who didn't understand his freedom.
+Nor for a single moment did he think of holding back, of pretending, or of following ornamental conventions to gratify the spectators, who didn't understand his freedom.
 He began his trot, as always, with his nostrils on fire and his tail arched; he made the earth resound with his sudden dashes, to finally take off cross-country at full speed in a veritable whirlwind of desire, dust, and thundering hooves.
-And his reward was a handful of dry grass that he ate happy and rested after the bath.
+And his reward was handful of dry grass that he ate happy and rested after the bath.
 Sometimes, nevertheless, as he chewed the hard stalks with his young teeth, he thought of the bulging bags of oats that he saw in the shop windows, of the feast of maize and of fragrant alfalfa that overflowed from the mangers.

-"No matter," he said to himself cheerfully.
-"I can content myself with this rich grass."
+"No matter," he said to himself cheerfully, "I can content myself with this rich grass."
+4 And he kept on running with his belly pinched by hunger, as he had always run.